 The American Society of Neuroradiology funds imaging-based research that advance our understanding of Alzheimer’s disease, help identify new treatment strategies, provide information to improve care for people with dementia, and further our knowledge of brain health and disease prevention.

-A candidate must be a member of ASNR in good standing with an MD or DO degree, and must be board-certified or board-eligible in Radiology by either the American Board of Radiology or the Royal College of Physicians and Surgeons of Canada (RSPSC).
-A candidate must have completed a residency in Diagnostic Radiology and be enrolled in or have completed an ACGME-approved fellowship in Neuroradiology or a fellowship in Pediatric Neuroradiology by the award period.
+All Applicants must be members of the ASNR in good standing.
+A candidate must have completed an MD, DO or PhD (or equivalent) degree in engineering, computer science or allied fields in science and engineering.
+Physician applicants must be board-certified or board-eligible in Radiology by either the American Board of Radiology or the Royal College of Physicians and Surgeons of Canada (RSPSC) and must have completed a residency in Diagnostic Radiology and be enrolled in or have completed an ACGME-approved fellowship in Neuroradiology or a fellowship in Pediatric Neuroradiology by the grant period.
 Junior faculty are encouraged to apply.

 If a junior faculty, the candidate must be under the direct supervision of an ASNR Senior Member, who is willing to act as mentor and project supervisor.

-A. The award will be approved for one year.
+A. The grant will be approved for one year.

-A list of prior awardees may be found at: https://foundation.asnr.org/page/grant-recipients/2016-alzheimers-imaging-research-program-grant-recipients/
+A list of prior grantees may be found at: https://foundation.asnr.org/page/grant-recipients/2016-alzheimers-imaging-research-program-grant-recipients/

 C. The research proposal must have a clearly stated, testable hypothesis and well-developed aims.